2019 Selection Process

 - Short essays were evaluated on a 1 (poor/weak) -5 (excellent/strong) scale based on how students supported their answer (students were not evaluated based on what their answer was - they were opinion questions), use of appropriate grammar and syntax, and supporting evidence from outside sources (if necessary).
 Short answers were evaluated blindly and separately (no names were attached to the answers).
 After this step, students with a 3 or lower on a scale of 1-5 were removed from the competition.
 This left 19 completed applications.

-- The four judges/interviewers will be given detailed information about each student to be interviewed by telephone, including future plans and answers to the long and short essays.
+- The four judges/interviewers were given detailed information about each student to be interviewed by telephone, including future plans and answers to the long and short essays.
 They will NOT receive information such as gender, name, year in school, or school district.

-- Telephone interviews with the top 10 students will be conducted on November 15, 2018.
+- Telephone interviews with the top 10 students were conducted on November 15, 2018.
 All interviewers were in one room in Madison during these interviews.